A woman should be kind, quiet, and subdued. Dainty yet fit. Sexy yet modest. Helpful yet humble.

 Now, some women probably enjoy these things and that’s fine.
 I don’t have a problem with that.
 In fact, I love getting pedicures, but I’m not going to anxiously travel across town to my favorite nail salon because I’m embarrassed of my peeling polish.

 I used to be that way about wearing makeup.
 I couldn’t step out of the house without at least a bit of mascara.
 Sometimes I enjoyed putting on makeup and looking nice, but other times I resented it as if I were being forced.
 In reality, it was my shame and insecurity controlling me.
-Now I’m comfortable with out without it, but I first had to get to the place of accepting myself as I was.
+Now I’m comfortable with or without it, but I first had to get to the place of accepting myself as I was.

 Women, we need to start loving and accepting the way God made us.
 God loves us just the way we are.
 He created our bodies with unique design.
 We are His work of art.
 We ought to treat our bodies as such.
 Don’t allow society or your own fears to decide what’s beautiful for you.